-0 = unsplit system (setting/unsetting as an entire system)

-1 = partial setting (for setting sections A, AB, or ABC) 2 = split system (sections A and B can be set/unset independently by separate users, with section C only being automatically set when both A and B are manually set)
+- x = 0 unsplit system (setting/unsetting as an entire system) - x = 1 partial setting (for setting sections A, AB, or ABC) - x = 2 split system (sections A and B can be set/unset independently by separate users, with section C only being automatically set when both A and B are manually set)

 - For an unsplit system, all intruder detectors are set/unset immediately after the user sets/unsets the system.
 Assigning wireless devices, access codes and keyfobs to various sections of the system has no effect in this mode. - Partial setting is especially suitable for homes and apartments where the user wishes to protect different parts of the premises during the day.
 Detectors can be assigned to three sections, A, B and C. Using setting (arming) key A on the system keypad, you can set section A, e.g. setting the garage area in the afternoon.
 Using setting key B you can set sections A and B simultaneously e.g. in the evening before going to sleep to protect the garage (section A) and the ground floor of the house (section B).
-The ABC total-setting button is used when leaving the home to set all sections, A, B and C. If you then use a valid access code or card for unsetting (disarming), all sections will be unset.
+The ABC total-setting button is used when leaving the home to set all sections, A,B and C. If you then use a valid access code or card for unsetting (disarming), all sections will be unset.
 The assignment of codes or cards to sections has no effect in this mode.
 A and B keypad buttons are used for partial setting. - A keyfob can also be used for partial setting control.
-Buttons 6 and only set if section A and section B are set at the same time and is commonly used for shared entrances, doors etc. Codes and keyfobs can be assigned to 3 sections.
+Buttons and can be programmed to set and unset the entire system, and buttons +O can be programmed for setting (arming) sections A and AB respectively to partially set the system (this pair of buttons must be assigned to section A or B if it is to be used for partial setting.
+See 6.40 for details on partial setting by keyfob). - Split system mode is especially suitable where two families (A and B) live in a single house or two companies (A and B) share one building.
+The system behaves as two independent systems, one being section A and the other, section B. There is also a common section C which is only set if section A and section B are set at the same time and is commonly used for shared entrances, doors etc. Codes and keyfobs can be assigned to 3 sections.
 Codes and keyfobs assigned to section A allow access to section A only, whereas codes and keyfobs assigned to section B allow access to section B only.
 Codes and keyfobs assigned to section C allow the user to access the whole house, as they control all sections (similarly to the Master code).